botechat/MURSS/README.md

 # MURSS
-During a one-week course in USP, I developed a PID line follower robot using Arduino.
+During MURSS (MIT and USP Robotics Summer Session), I prototyped and developed a line follower robot using PID control.